irawoodring/343/assignments/github.md

 ## Submission

 Github repositories all have a green "Clone or download" button.
-Click this button, copy the clone URL and paste it in Blackboard by January 17 at 8:00 a.m.
+Click this button, copy the clone URL and paste it in Blackboard by September 5 at 8:00 a.m.